 These instructions only apply if you have a standalone installation of Orchestrator.
 If you are using Orchestrator in Automation Suite, follow the instructions for Automation Suite instead.

-Orchestrator can handle Single Sign-On Authentication based on SAML 2.0.
-To enable it, both Orchestrator as Service Provider, and an Identity Provider must be properly configured so that they can communicate with each other.
+Orchestrator can handle single sign-on (SSO) authentication based on SAML 2.0.
+To enable it, both Orchestrator/Identity Server as Service Provider, and an Identity Provider must be properly configured so that they can communicate with each other.
 If SAML is enabled and correctly configured, a button is displayed at the bottom of the Login page.
 If the external identity provider uses a multi-factor authentication protocol, the user needs to comply to the corresponding rules as well in order to successfully log in.

 - Define a user in Orchestrator and have a valid email address set on the Users page.

-- Import the signing certificate provided by the Identity Provider to the Windows certificate store using Microsoft Management Console, and set Orchestrator to use it accordingly.
-See here how to do that.
+- Import the signing certificate provided by the Identity Provider to the Windows certificate store using Microsoft Management Console, and set Orchestrator/Identity Server to use it accordingly.

 - Add the configuration specific to the identity provider you want to use in the Saml2 settings (Users > Authentication Settings > External Providers), making sure the Enabled checkbox is selected.
 Follow the instructions for the identity provider you use: